mattcaron/misc_notes/install.xubuntu.22.04.md

        Once installed, grab asset packs from
        <http://www.sweethome3d.com/download.jsp> and install them.

+  1. Remove audio apps that I don't use (mostly to stop them from showing in the volume control menu):

+         sudo apt remove clementine rhythmbox

 ## Things for monitored machines (servers, etc.), not standalone "islands"

   1. Fix cron - add the following to the top of personal crontab: